-Academic Program Admission, Re-admission, and Transfer Residency Requirements Bachelor of Arts Bachelor of Health Studies N/A 60 credit hours, including: • half of the credit hours required for the major (and for each component discipline of a combined major), • 9 credit hours in the minor (if any).
+Academic Program Admission, Re-admission, and Transfer Residency Requirements Bachelor of Arts Bachelor of Health Studies N/A 60 credit hours, including: half of the credit hours required for the major (and for each component discipline of a combined major), 9 credit hours in the minor (if any).
 Bachelor of Arts Honours Majors in Geography and Environmental Studies; and Psychology Minimum program GPA of 70.00% and minimum major GPA of 75.00% are required.
 These majors have different requirements for admission to their Honours programs.
 Students should consult the Geography and Environmental Studies or Psychology program sections.
 60 credit hours, including: half of the credit hours required for the major (and for each component discipline of a combined major), all of the 400-level courses required for the major the honours paper, 9 credit hours in the minor (if any).
-Bachelor of Geographic Information Science Completion of the Saskatchewan Polytechnic Geographic Information Science for Resource Management Certificate, with a minimum average of 65.00% 60 credit hours, including: • half of the credit hours required for the major, • 9 credit hours in the minor (if any).
 Bachelor of Human Justice N/A 60 credit hours, including: JS 290, 291, 490, 492, five additional JS courses, 9 credit hours in the minor (if any).
-BA in Journalism Bachelor of Journalism Students who have completed or are completing the prejournalism stage of the BA in Journalism must apply to the School of Journalism for admission to the final two years of the program.
-Admission to the School of Journalism is suspended, effective May 1, 2023.
-Students with a previous degree must apply to the School of Journalism for admission to the Bachelor of Journalism program.
-60 credit hours, including: half of the credit hours required for the major, 9 credit hours in the minor (if any).
-BA in Police Studies N/A 60 credit hours, including: • half of the credit hours required for the major • Transfer of approved credit from other approved institutions is unrestricted for members of police services which have entered into formal partnership agreements with the Police Studies Program at the University of Regina.
+BA in Police Studies N/A 60 credit hours, including: half of the credit hours required for the major Transfer of approved credit from other approved institutions is unrestricted for members of police services which have entered into formal partnership agreements with the Police Studies Program at the University of Regina.
 Students must still complete the specific course requirements.
 Applicants requesting this relaxation must indicate such on their Application for Admission to the BA in Police Studies.
-BA in Resource and Environmental Studies Completion of the Saskatchewan Polytechnic Resource and Environmental Law Diploma with an average of 60.00% (Woodland Campus) or the Saskatchewan Poly- technic's Integrated Resource Management Diploma Students will be granted 60 credits hours of block transfer credit.
+BA in Resource and Environmental Studies Completion of the Saskatchewan Polytechnic Resource and Environmental Law Diploma with an average of 60.00% (Woodland Campus) or the Saskatchewan Polytechnic's Integrated Resource Management Diploma Students will be granted 60 credits hours of block transfer credit.
 The remaining requirements, 60 credit hours, must be completed at the U of R. Advanced Certificates Completion of a 3-year BA.
 With a BA from the U of R, 15 credit hours, including half of the credit hours required for the major.
 With a BA from another university, the full program must be completed at the U of R. BA Honours Certificates Completion of a three-year or four-year Bachelor of Arts degree.
 The requirements listed for the Bachelor of Arts Honours above also apply.
 With a degree from the U of R, 15 credit hours, including half of the credit hours required for the major and half of the 400-level courses required for their major, including the honours paper.
 With a BA from another university, the full program must be completed at the U of R. Liberal Arts Diploma N/A 30 credit hours, including nine credit hours of the minor Other Certificates N/A 15 credit hours